grufkork/FishFight/book/src/juice.md

 To calculate the final scene position, the current position of every active shake is added together.
 That value is then capped using a logarithmic function so that if many explosives go off at once, the scene does not fly off-screen.
 The second logarithm (log<sub>2</sub>x) is almost linear from 0-1, and then flattens.

 ## Particles
 Particles like those in games rarely occur in real life, as most of us go through our daily routine avoiding high-impact situations.
 But games tend to be a bit more forceful and violent, and that of course means heaps of particles!
-Particles are a great way to create dynamic and exciting effects that further give impact and weight to actions.
+Particles are a great way to create dynamic and exciting effects that further give impact and weight to actions, but also make the world seem more alive and responsive.
+Sparks flying when a bullet hits a wall or dust getting whipped up when a character runs gives the impression of a more real world that responds, cause and effect, to the player's actions.

 In Fish Fight, [macroquad-particles]( https://crates.io/crates/macroquad-particles) is used to handle particles.